 In a sworn affidavit, one of the rescued victims described how Vilma forced her and other children to perform sexual acts via live-streamed video in an abandoned store belonging to Vilma’s partner.
 She had been abusing the children for several years before police rescued them.

 The traumatic effects of this exploitation can be devastating.
 Today, the children are studying in school and looking towards the future.
 IJM social workers walk with survivors of trafficking, like these children, and ensure they receive the care and therapy they need to heal.

 Cybersex trafficking is the sexual abuse of young boys and girls streamed live over the internet, and it is escalating at a dramatic pace across the Philippines.
 Between 2014 and 2015, the number of case referrals of cybersex trafficking to the Philippines Department of Justice doubled, and the abuse continues to spread.
 Paedophiles located anywhere in the world can search online and pay to direct live sexual abuse of children.
 The abuse is set up by Philippine adults who most often prey on children already in their network—nieces and nephews, neighbours and even their own children.

 International Justice Mission protects the poor from violence throughout the developing world.
 IJM partners with local authorities to rescue victims, bring criminals to justice, restore survivors and strengthen justice systems.
 Our team has helped local officials combat sexual exploitation and abuse of children in the Philippines since 2001, and together we've brought hundreds of children and young women to freedom.

-Join us in putting slavery out of business--FOR GOOD, by making a gift today to protect children from cybersex trafficking and violence around the world.
+Join us in sending rescue to children like Vilma's by making a gift today to protect boys and girls from cybersex trafficking and violence around the world.